 Who is eligible to participate?

-- Histologic documentation: renal cell carcinoma with some component of clear cell histology
+- Histologic documentation: renal cell carcinoma with some component of clear cell histology; histologic documentation of metastatic disease is not required

 - Stage: locally advanced (defined as disease not amenable to curative surgery or radiation therapy) or metastatic renal cell carcinoma (RCC) (equivalent to stage IV RCC, according to American Joint Committee on Cancer [AJCC] staging)